Chocolate Coconut Energy Balls - No-Bake, 8 Ingredients, Gluten-Free

 Makes 15-17 balls.

-Don't forget to pin these chocolate coconut balls!
+Don't forget to pin these Chocolate Coconut Energy Balls!

-Chocolate energy balls the perfect toddler snack!
-They're an easy, no bake recipe filled with healthy ingredients!
-They’ll give your kids a mini burst of energy while also providing them with some healthy fats and quality nutrients.
+Chocolate coconut energy balls the perfect toddler snack!
+They're an easy, no-bake recipe filled with healthy ingredients.
+Likewise, they'll give your kids a mini burst of energy while also providing them with some healthy fats and quality nutrients.